linode/docs/docs/guides/akamai/get-started/observability-with-datastream-and-trafficpeak/index.md

 There are numerous cost and infrastructure-based challenges that are associated with large volumes of data, including: data acquisition, data storage and retention, data searching and efficiency, and more.
 Since TrafficPeak is built for Akamai, you can address these challenges by coupling your edge and observability solutions on a single platform.

 With TrafficPeak, logs are sent directly from Akamai edge to Linode Compute using DataStream, eliminating the need for data traffic to travel outside the Akamai platform.
-TrafficPeak separates log processing from log storage by utilizing Linode Compute and Object Storage in tandem, uses 20-50x data compression, and offers searchable, accessible hot data retention for 15+ months.
+TrafficPeak separates log processing from log storage by utilizing Linode Compute and Object Storage in tandem, uses up to 25x data compression, and offers searchable, accessible hot data retention for 15+ months.

 ### Complex Data Types